rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 ```

 We're using version 1.1 of the protocol, and `200` is the status code. `OK` is
-the "reason phrase", it's like a text description of the stauts code.
+the "reason phrase", it's like a text description of the status code.
 Finally,
 `\r\n` is the CRLF sequence; `\r` is a "carriage return" and `\n` is a "line
 feed"; these terms come from the typewriter days!